wso2/docs-mg/en/docs/how-tos/analytics-for-microgateway.md

 </tbody>
 </table>

-Please note that when adding configuring Microgateway for analytics you need to use only one of the configurations explained in [using periodical data publishing (file-based)](#using-periodical-data-publishing-file-based) and [using real-time data publishing (gRPC-based)](#using-real-time-data-publishing-grpc-based).
+Please note that when configuring Microgateway for analytics you need to use only one of the configurations explained in [using periodical data publishing (file-based)](#using-periodical-data-publishing-file-based) and [using real-time data publishing (gRPC-based)](#using-real-time-data-publishing-grpc-based).

 ### Generating a Microgateway usage report